imranbarbhuiya/TagScript/README.md

 ## Special Thanks

-- [JonSnowbd](https://github.com/JonSnowbd/TagScript/) for creating tagscript in python.
+-   [JonSnowbd](https://github.com/JonSnowbd/) for creating TagScript in python.

 ## TODO

 -   Make this repo a monorepo
 -   Move all the discord related stuff to a separate repo
 -   Make a VSCode extension